divio/divio-cloud-docs/introduction/django/django-02-create-project.rst

 ..  _tutorial-django-set-up:

-Create a new Django project
+Create a new Django application
 ===============================================

 ..  admonition:: This is a step-by-step introduction intended for beginners.

-     If you're already familiar with the basics of Divio or have experience with Docker and cloud platforms in general, our guide :ref:`How to create and deploy a Django project <deploy-django>` is probably more appropriate.
+     If you're already familiar with the basics of Divio or have experience with Docker and cloud platforms in general, our guide :ref:`How to create and deploy a Django application <deploy-django>` is probably more appropriate.

 =============